Eugene writes a variety of articles on the Maven coalition network of sites, covering topics such as gardening, DIY, photography, and STEM.

 Recommended Vacuum Cleaner

-When I used it first on my dining room carpet, it sucked up a large amount of brown dust which I can only imagine was dried clay that had worked its way over the decades underneath the 50-year-old carpet!
+When I used it first on my dining room carpet, it sucked up a large amount of brown dust which I can only imagine was dried clay from the soles of shoes that had worked its way over the decades underneath the 50-year-old carpet!
 At a fraction of the cost of a Dyson, the cleaner comes with a 12 m power cord, standard tool and turbo tool for cleaning stairs, upholstery and for homes with pets.
 The input filter is washable and the post motor HEPA filter is readily available as a spare part.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.